DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pivot-table/data-editing/pivot-grid-expression-syntax.md

 ---
 # Pivot Grid Expression Syntax

-The following topic contains constants, operators, and functions you can use in expressions.
+The following topic contains constants, operators, and functions you can use in Pivot Grid [expressions](edit-unbound-expression.md).

+>[!NOTE]
+>Refers to [Criteria Language Syntax](../../expression-editor/expression-operators-functions-and-constants.md) a list of basic constants, operators, and functions DevExpress products support.

 ## Constants